SAP Partner

 Methodology of e-Invoicing System of UAE

 To support the transition, the UAE government will accredit specific service providers to facilitate e-invoicing compliance.
 Each VAT-registered business will be required to establish a connection with an ASP and integrate their invoicing systems accordingly.
-The FTA will provide an API gateway for ASPs to simplify invoice submission.
+The Ministry of Finance will provide an API gateway for ASPs to facilitate secure data exchange with the government platform.

 How can SNI help you about e-Invoicing in UAE?